I’ve Been In Your Shoes

 where we can have a weekly dialogue where people who are walking on the same path can now have a trusted space to pose their questions.
 Last week on Clubhouse Diana and I talked about finding a VO Coach that is right for you.
 Here are some of the issues that we considered:

 During our Clubhouse panel last week, Diana and I were excited to have Randy Thomas and Dan Friedman as guests.
 Both established voice talents and coaches like us.
-We discussed the group classes and conferences are great ways to test the waters and see if a voice over coach is the right fit for you.
+We discussed that group classes and conferences are great ways to test the waters and see if a voice over coach is the right fit for you.
 You should consider things like their demeanor and philosophy.
 See if you can get a sense of their methodology.
 What is their approach to studying voiceover like?

 What Questions You Should Ask